newrelic/nr1-github/README.md

 ### Setting GitHub URL

-To keep your Personal Access Token secure, you are no longer able to set an Account Wide GitHub URL.
-GitHub URL's are now scoped to an individual User.
-If a URL has been setup by someone in your account it will be suggested to you and you can choose to set it if you trust the source.
+To keep your Personal Access Token secure, you are no longer able to set an account-wide GitHub URL.
+GitHub URLs are now scoped to an individual user.
+If a URL has been setup by someone in your account, it will be suggested to you and you can choose to set it if you trust the source.

 ## Getting started